-Maybe you just went on or are preparing to go on a food binge, having pizza and soda, and you’re trying to get rid of a sugar high or tips to sustain your blood sugar.
-Here are tips I found to regulate blood sugar and get rid of any post-binge restlessness.
+Maybe you just consumed or are preparing to consume a lot of carbohydrates or sugars, having pizza and soda, and you’re trying to get rid of a sugar high or want tips to moderate your blood sugar.
+Here are tips I found to regulate blood sugar and get rid of any post-carb restlessness.

 Healthy fats include anything with MUFAs, PUFAs, MCT or are rich in CLA.
-MUFAs and PUFAs you can find in any traditional source: olive oil, avocado, omega-3 rich nuts, etc. MCT is commonly found in coconut oil.
-CLAs are more dense in grassfed butter.
-Including any of these with your meals, sides or desserts will help stabilize sugar highs and lows you get from excess carbs or sugar.
+MUFAs and PUFAs you can find in olive oil, avocado, omega-3 rich nuts, and more.
+MCT is commonly found in coconut oil.
+CLAs are usually present in and more dense in grassfed butter.
+Including these fats in your meals, sides or desserts will help stabilize sugar highs or lows you get from excess carbs or sugar.

 Apple Cider Vinegar

-Binge meals like pizza may have protein, but really not enough to counteract the carbs and soda.
+Binge meals like pizza may have protein, but not really enough to counteract the carbs and soda.
 Protein helps increase your insulin sensitivity, so having some sort of dense protein alongside or after your meals will help regulate your blood sugar.
 You might try a chocolate casein powder for a faux-milkshake dessert, or you can try some protein dense foods as sides to your meal.
-Another to consider is salami with cream cheese, or cheese with mayo.
+Consider also salami with cream cheese or cheese with mayo.

 Cinnamon and Tumeric

 Both of these herbs are known to have blood sugar regulatory properties.
 Including turmeric in your meal or side dish will help your blood sugar stay stable.
-Cinnamon is a good option as well, and can easily be added to low carb or sugar desserts.
-For example, when I was going crazy from too much soda and pizza, I had oatmeal with butter and cinnamon.
-And speaking of oatmeal.
+Cinnamon is a good option as well, and can easily be added to low carb or low sugar desserts.
+For example, when I was going carb crazy from too much soda and pizza, I had oatmeal with butter and cinnamon.

 Last but not least is fiber.
-Fibers are a good way to drown out any carb or sugar dense food items and stabilize their absorption.
-Fiber can be found in vegetables (like potatoes) and some grains (like oats/oatmeal).
-A side of oven-baked potato fries or baked potato can be a good option.
+Fibers are a good way to drown out any carb dense or sugary food items and stabilize their absorption.
+Fiber can be found in vegetables (like sweet potatoes) and some grains (like oats/oatmeal).
+A side of oven-baked sweet potato fries or baked sweet potato can be a good option.
 You could also consider a fiber dense dessert like oatmeal.
-Some people have also been known to try fiber supplements distributed on their food.
+Some people have also been known to put fiber supplements on their food.

 Magnesium and Collagen

-Magnesium and Collagen have shown some benefits in blood sugar regulation.
-A source of magnesium that easily fits into dessert is 70% cocoa dark chocolate (less will make it worse).
-Collagen can be found in things like bone broth, which could accompany your meal as a side of soup.
+Magnesium and Collagen have been shown to have some benefits in blood sugar regulation.
+A source of magnesium that easily fits into dessert is 70% cocoa dark chocolate (any lower in percentage might make it worse).
+Collagen can be found in bone broth, which could accompany your meal as a side of soup.

 Water and Potassium

 Almost no health list would be complete without water.
-Water can help your body manage the amount of sugar you have and make digestion of any remedial blood sugar balancing meals happen faster and easier.
-Electrolytes like Potassium are also known to be important in regulating your body’s insulin.
+Water can help your body manage blood sugar levels and might make digestion of any remedial blood sugar balancing meals happen faster and easier.
+Electrolytes (potassium eapecially) are known to be important in your body’s ability to regulate insulin.

 Here are some behavioral things you can do to minimize the blood sugar roller coaster.